ktzevani/myspinbot/README.md

 This project is licensed under the **AGPL-3.0** License — see the [LICENSE](./LICENSE) file for details.

-## 🧊 Closing Remark
+## 🚀 Closing Remark

-This repo is currently in **cryogenic sleep**.
-Once Phase 0 begins, the real spin starts — literally and figuratively.

-Stay tuned, stay cool, and may your VRAM always have room to breathe.
+Cryogenic sleep is over — the bot has twitched.
+Phase 1 boots up, circuits warm, queues hum, and containers finally remember why they exist.

+Brace yourself: the spin just went **interactive**.
+May your API routes be fast, your Redis never block, and your GPU stay smugly at 42 °C.